Anoncheg1/micro_file_server/README.md

 -   flexible configuration with enironmental variables
 -   optional basic file type recognition: text, image, audio, video
 -   optional ability to prevent downloading of small files to use browser as a text reader.
+-   hiding files and directories that starts with '.' dot character.
--   all in single file.
+-   all in a single file.

 <a id="org58f5941"></a>